-Behavioral Health Network Adequacy Report Health Share of Oregon: December 2023
+Behavioral Health Network Adequacy Report Health Share of Oregon: Q4 2024

-This report is intended to highlight key areas of member access for behavioral health services in Health Share of Oregon.
+This report is intended to highlight key areas of member access for outpatient behavioral health services in Health Share of Oregon.
 It offers a snapshot of current conditions and may not reflect the individual experiences of specific providers, which may vary by provider type.
-This data will illuminate areas of needed investment on a systemic scale and will be utilized to understand areas of success with past and current system investments in the region.